WithSecureLabs/cloud-wiki/docs/aws/services/EC2.md

 ![image](/img/responsibility_model.jpeg)

-The following security controls affect security posture of an EC2 instance and as such should be reviewed:
+The following security controls can affect the security posture of an EC2 instance and as such should be reviewed:

 1.)
 IAM